Helen Palmer (writer): Postwar

-For the next decade, she was the primary source of encouragement for and was an editor of her husband's prolific books for children.
-That support continued a few years more even as her health became an issue.
+For the next decade, she was the primary source of encouragement for and was an editor of her husband's prolific books for children, even as her health worsened.
+She was an uncredited author for many of her husband's products.

+Beginner Books

+Palmer, along with husband Theodor Geisel, and Phyllis Cerf, wife of Bennett Cerf, co-founded Beginner Books in 1958, following the smash success of The Cat in the Hat by Dr. Seuss in 1957.
+Geisel served as President and Palmer as Vice President.
+Palmer contributed four of her own books to the imprint: A Fish Out of Water, I Was Kissed by A Seal at the Zoo, Do You Know What I'm Going to Do Next Saturday?, and Why I Built the Boogle House.

 Illness and suicide

-Palmer committed suicide in 1967 with an overdose of barbiturates after a series of illnesses spanning 13 years.
+Palmer died by suicide with an overdose of barbiturates on October 23, 1967, after a series of illnesses spanning 13 years.
 She wrote in her suicide note:

 Dear Ted, What has happened to us?
 I don't know.
 I feel myself in a spiral, going down down down, into a black hole from which there is no escape, no brightness.
-And loud in my ears from every side I hear, 'failure, failure, failure...'
+And loud in my ears from every side I hear, "failure, failure, failure..."
 I love you so much ...
 I am too old and enmeshed in everything you do and are, that I cannot conceive of life without you ...
 My going will leave quite a rumor but you can say I was overworked and overwrought.
 Your reputation with your friends and fans will not be harmed ...
-Sometimes think of the fun we had all thru the years ...
+Sometimes, think of the fun we had all thru the years ...

-Eight months later, in June 1968, Seuss married the woman with whom he reportedly had been having an affair.
+Eight months later, in August 1968, Seuss married Audrey Dimond, with whom he had been having an affair.

 Nonetheless, Seuss later described how he felt at her death: "I didn't know whether to kill myself, burn the house down, or just go away and get lost."
 His niece Peggy commented: "Whatever Helen did, she did it out of absolute love for Ted."
 Secretary Julie Olfe called Palmer's death "her last and greatest gift to him."

 Works

 Helen Palmer's best-known book is Do You Know What I'm Going To Do Next Saturday?, published in 1963.
 This book combined Palmer's stories with photographs by Lynn Fayman, as did two other books: I Was Kissed by a Seal at the Zoo (1962) and Why I Built the Boogle House (1964).
 The photographs in I Was Kissed by a Seal at the Zoo were taken at the San Diego Zoo in Balboa Park, San Diego, California, and featured children from the Francis Parker School in San Diego interacting with the zoo's animals and staff.

-She also expanded the Dr. Seuss short story "Gustav the Goldfish" into the book A Fish Out Of Water (1961), which was illustrated by P. D. Eastman.
+She also expanded the Dr. Seuss short story "Gustav the Goldfish," originally published in Redbook, into the book A Fish Out of Water (1961), which was illustrated by P. D. Eastman.
+In 2012, A Fish Out of Water was included in the Beginner Books anthology The Big Purple Book of Beginner Books.